The 7x64 Brenneke

 The 7x64 is a versatile cartridge.
 Like the .280, it uses standard 7mm (.284") bullets.
 A reasonable number of factory loads for the 7x64 are offered in North America, and a large selection of 7mm bullets are available to the reloader.

-The 2005 Shooters Bible lists 7x64 factory loads from Federal, PMC, Remington, and Speer among US ammo companies.
+As this is written, the Shooters Bible lists 7x64 factory loads from Federal, PMC, Remington, and Speer among US ammo companies.
 In addition, Norma and Sako factory loads are imported into the U.S. from Europe.

 Federal offers a premium 160 grain Nosler Partition bullet at a MV of 2650 fps with 2495 ft. lbs. of ME.
 The 200 yard figures are 2310 fps and 1895 ft. lbs.